 On June 7, 2019, on the eve of the Blessing, I visited the historic township of Soweto.
-Soweto is known throughout the world for starting the anti-apartheid uprisings in 1976, the important role it played during the civil rights movement in South Africa as well as for being the home of global luminaries such as Nelson Mandela and Archbishop Desmond Tutu.
+Soweto is known throughout the world as the location of the first anti-apartheid uprisings in 1976.
+The home of global luminaries such as Nelson Mandela and Archbishop Desmond Tutu, its people played an important role in the civil rights movement in South Africa.

 From 1948 until the 1990s, institutionalized racial segregation, known as apartheid, was enforced in South Africa.
-South Africa's minority white population dominated the nation's political, economic and social institutions and actively discriminated against other races.
-Black people were forcibly removed from their land, forced to learn Africaans, required to have special permits to travel outside designated areas; they could not eat in the same restaurants or take the same buses as white people.
+South Africa's minority white population dominated the nation's political, economic, and social institutions and actively discriminated against other races.
+The white government removed black people from their land, forced them to learn the Afrikaans language, and required them to have special permits to travel outside designated areas.
+They could not eat in the same restaurants or take the same buses as white people.
 Interracial marriage was illegal, and black people could not own land in white-designated areas.

 In 1976, high school students in South Africa protested the forced introduction of Afrikaans as the official language through the Soweto Uprising and the many other protests that followed.
 Thousands of people were killed or injured during these uprisings, which became a major movement against apartheid.
-Archbishop Desmond Tutu and others denounced the law on learning Afrikaans, saying it forced children to learn the 'language of the oppressor."
+Archbishop Desmond Tutu and others denounced the law on learning Afrikaans, saying it forced children to learn the "language of the oppressor."
 The sacrifices young students made during the protests are truly heartbreaking.
-Police opened fire on the students and Hector Pieterson, a 12-year-old student was killed.
+Police opened fire on the students and Hector Pieterson, a 12-year-old student, was killed.
 The photo of Hector carried by Mbuyisa Makhubo and his sister Antoinette weeping transformed South Africa and shook the world.

-The day before the Blessing Festival, I visited the Hector Pieterson memorial in Soweto to pay my respects and offer a prayer for all the victims of Apartheid and other types of racial discrimination.
+The day before the Blessing Festival, I visited the Hector Pieterson memorial in Soweto to pay my respects and offer a prayer for the victims of Apartheid and of all racial discrimination.
 I prayed to God, asking for the liberation of the black race from the painful history of racial discrimination, for the liberation of the students killed and deprived of their hopes and dreams, and for God's blessing on South Africa and Africa.
-I was particularly moved to see Antoinette, along with 400 youths from throughout South Africa, gather at the Hector Pieterson Memorial at Prophet Radebe's invitation.
+I was particularly moved to see Antoinette, along with 400 youths from throughout South Africa, gather with me at the Hector Pieterson Memorial at Prophet Radebe's invitation.
 The youth danced and sang beautiful songs of hope.
 I felt that these young people were my children.